Global Citizenship Program

 GCP 010 Introduction to Global Citizenship 3 Credits

-In this interdisciplinary course, open to any freshman student, we explore the notion of global citizenship.
-We examine historical and current frameworks around how diverse sectors and stakeholders are responding to global crises and SDGs, and we also take on the inevitable paradoxes, contradictions, hypocrisies and biases that arise in this practice.
+In this interdisciplinary course, we explore the notion of global citizenship.
+We examine historical and current frameworks around how diverse sectors and stakeholders are responding to global crises and examine the SDGs.
+We also take on the inevitable paradoxes, contradictions, hypocrisies and biases that arise in this practice.
 As individuals, you will work towards forming your own definition/mission statement as a point of departure for taking up an intentional position within the contemporary globalized world.

 GCP 185 Cosmopolitanism and Culture I 2 Credits